Haar-Laplacian for directed graphs: The Haar-Laplacian

 the matrix \eqref{haar_lapl} is also positive semidefinite. \QED

 \begin{remark} \rm The properties discussed critically in Section \ref{sec:context_learning} for other Laplacians hold trivially for the Haar-Laplacian \eqref{haar_lapl}.
 Some of the properties follow from the fact that no information is lost from $A$ to $H_h$; the map $A \longrightarrow H_h$ is one-to-one; none of the previous Laplacians has this property.
+(Note that self-loops would allow several graphs to have the same Laplacians, which would be detrimental in learning problems.)

 {\em Scaling.} If $A$ is replaced by $cA$, then $H_h$ is replaced by $cH_h$.
 The ratio between the imaginary and real parts stays the same, so the phase is unchanged.

 {\em Sensitivity.} A change in $A$ will lead to a change in $H_h$.